7 Ways to Pay Off Student Loans Faster

 How to pay off student loans fast

 Another option is to switch to biweekly student loan payments.
 This splits your monthly bill in half, so you’ll still pay around the same amount each month as you were before.
-However, you will make the equivalent of one extra payment each year.
-You can try this method on its own, or you can supercharge it with additional extra payments.|
+However, you’ll make the equivalent of one extra payment each year.

 You can avoid capitalized interest by making monthly interest-only payments while in school and during the six-month grace period after graduation.

 And if later on, you pause your repayment via student loan deferment or forbearance, you can still pay the monthly interest to stop your balance from growing.
 Alternatively, you can make a lump payment right before your payments resume.

 5. Pick the right repayment plan

 Federal loans automatically come with a 10-year standard repayment plan.
 Private loans also typically come with a 10-year plan, although some lenders offer 20- to 25-year repayment plans or other options.

 If you can’t afford extra monthly payments, sticking to the standard plan is the fastest way to pay off your student debt.

 While the federal government offers assistance to those struggling with repayment, through methods including income-driven repayment plans, be aware that these options can extend your payoff deadline to 20 or 25 years.
 Likewise, a student loan consolidation can lengthen your plan for 30 years.